-Today, I would like to take you on a tour of the San Elijo Lagoon Nature Center which lies between Encinitas to the north and Solana Beach to the south in San Diego North County.
-I have always wanted to explore the San Elijo Lagoon as you can see it from both HWY 101 and off of the Interstate 5 Freeway.
+Today, I would like to take you on a tour of the San Elijo Lagoon Nature Center, which lies between Encinitas to the north and Solana Beach to the south in San Diego North County.
+I have always wanted to explore the San Elijo Lagoon as you can see it from both HWY 101 and off of Interstate 5.

 Come and join me, would you?

 First off, here is a bit of information for you.

 The California Department of Fish and Wildlife, as well as the County of San Diego Department of Parks, are in charge of overlooking the lagoon.

 - Please click on each photo to see a larger version.

 San Elijo Lagoon Ecological Reserve